A 3D modeler is an artist who uses computer software to generate in-game assets as three-dimensional models, bringing characters and objects to life.

 Both games are made by Bethesda, and both are installments in the same series: The Elder Scrolls.
 Yet both games have significantly different motifs and themes.

 Now, these games were four years apart.
 Each new console generation yields technological advancements for modelers.
 The same is true in the animated film world–the technology is constantly evolving, and this is reflected in the capabilities of modelers.

 With the rise of the 7th generation of consoles, Bethesda had more polygonal (and creative) leeway than with the software capabilities of the original Xbox.

 You could tell in Oblivion that the rather ‘wooden’ or ‘clunky’ looking 3D character and environmental renders of Morrowind were completely gone.
 Instead, they were replaced with refreshing, life-like models (at least, that’s what it felt like at the time.
 We didn’t know what was in store for us with Skyrim).

 Everything we see in a game has the responsibility of keeping us immersed in the game’s world.
 And, as a 3D modeler, a substantial chunk of that responsibility falls to you.

 The substantial graphical improvements had a hand in helping new players find a home in the fantasy world of Elder Scrolls on Xbox 360.

-A 3D modeler isn’t solely responsible for changing mind and attitudes, but their work contributes mightily to that effort.
-As a 3D modeler, your work can cause ripples in the shaping of the rest of the game or film industry–like a well-animated pebble dropped into a convincingly rendered pond.
+A 3D modeler isn’t solely responsible for changing minds and attitudes, but their work contributes mightily to that effort.
+As a 3D modeler, your work can cause ripples in the shaping of the rest of the game or film industry–as a well-animated pebble dropped into a convincingly rendered pond.